 Rental income from investment properties is recognised on a straight-line basis over the term of the lease.
 The aggregate cost of incentives provided to lessees is recognised as a reduction of rental income over the lease term on a straight-line basis.

-- (p) Revenue Recognition (continued) - (iv) Dividend income
+(iv) Dividend income

 Dividend income is recognised when the Group's right to receive payment is established.